-Learn key factors in the inspection process that lead to better design of gears.
+Discover key factors in the inspection process that lead to better design of gears.
 Develop a broad understanding of the methods used to manufacture and inspect gears.
-Discover how the resultant information can be applied and interpreted in the design process.
+Interpret how the resultant information can be applied and interpreted in the design process.

 Gear design engineers; management involved with design, maintenance, customer service, and sales.